alexholmes/hdfs-file-slurper/README.md

                            is slow as it involves reading the entire destination file after the copy has completed.
                            (Optional)
+ -w,--work-dir <arg>       Work directory.
+This must be a fully-qualified
+                           URI.
+For example, for a local  /tmp directory, this would be file:/tmp.
+For a /tmp directory in HDFS, this would be
+                           hdfs://localhost:8020/tmp or hdfs:/tmp if you
+                           wanted to use the NameNode host and port settings in your core-site.xml file.
+ -x,--threads <arg>        The number of worker threads.
+(Optional)
 </code></pre>

-To run in dryrun mode, and to see what files would be copied from a local directory "/app" into a "/app2" directory in HDFS:
+If you wanted a one-time transfer of files from a local /app/slurper/in directory into a /user/ali/in directory in HDFS your usage would look like this:

-<pre><code>bin/hdfs-file-slurper.sh --src-dir file:/app --dest-dir hdfs:/app2 --complete-dir file:/completed --dryrun
+<pre><code>bin/hdfs-file-slurper.sh --src-dir file:/app/slurper/in --dest-dir hdfs:/user/ali/in \
+  --work-dir file:/app/slurper/work  --complete-dir file:/app/slurper/complete --error-dir file:/app/slurper/error
 </code></pre>

-Simply remove the "--dryrun" option to actually perform the copy.
-After a file is copied into HDFS there are two options, you can either supply the "--remove" option to remove the source file, or specify the "--complete-dir" directory into which the file is moved.
+After a file is copied into HDFS there are two options for how the source file is handled, you can either supply the `--remove` option to remove it, or specify the `--complete-dir` directory (as in our above example) into which the file is moved.

 ### Compression

-You can also choose to compress the HDFS output file with the "--compress" option, which takes a Hadoop CompressionCodec class.
+You can also compress the HDFS output file with the `--compress` option, which takes a Hadoop CompressionCodec class.
 The default behavior is to append the codec-specific extension to the end of the destination file in HDFS.
 If you don't want this to occur, you must provide a script and specify an alternative HDFS filename.
-For example to use the default (DEFLATE) compression codec in Hadoop, you would:
+For example to run the same command as above and use the default (DEFLATE) compression codec in Hadoop, you would:

-<pre><code>bin/hdfs-file-slurper.sh --src-dir file:/app --dest-dir hdfs:/app2 --complete-dir file:/completed \
+<pre><code>bin/hdfs-file-slurper.sh --src-dir file:/app/slurper/in --dest-dir hdfs:/user/ali/in \
+  --work-dir file:/app/slurper/work  --complete-dir file:/app/slurper/complete --error-dir file:/app/slurper/error \
   --compress org.apache.hadoop.io.compress.DefaultCodec
 </code></pre>

 ### Fine-grained control over HDFS file destinations

 If you want to have control on a file-by-file basis as to the destination HDFS directory and file, use the "--script" option to specify a local executable script.
-The local filename will be supplied to the standard input of the script, and the script should produce the target HDFS destination file on standard output as a single line.
+The source filename in URI form will be supplied to the standard input of the script, and the script should produce the target HDFS destination file in URI form on standard output as a single line.

 For example, this is a simple Python script which uses the date in the filename to partition files into separate directories in HDFS by date.